mcules/Logseq_connector/Readme.md

 # Summary

 This project is designed to seamlessly synchronize data from various systems into the Logseq graph, creating a cohesive and easy-to-navigate data network.
 At present, the supported systems include:

 - ICS Calendar: Enhances the functionality of Logseq by integrating calendar events from the ICS calendar system.
 This allows users to have a unified view of their event and task schedule in one place.
 - GitLab Issues: Syncs active GitLab issue tracking into the Logseq graph.
 An ideal feature for project management, it assists developers in maintaining an overview of issue statuses and progresses, all within Logseq.
 - Paperless-ngx Documents: Implements the document management system of Paperless-ngx into Logseq.
 By doing so, it eases access to important documents and notes.
+- SAP Cloud ALM: Retrieves tasks from SAP Cloud ALM where the user is either the responsible person or an involved party.
+  This integration helps users manage and track their assignments within SAP Cloud ALM efficiently in the structured environment of Logseq.

 With these data integrations, the project takes a significant step towards making Logseq a more comprehensive tool for developers and individuals looking to streamline their digital workflows.
 The aim is to offer a multi-dimensional data interaction platform inside Logseq, using data from well-established systems in a structured and user-friendly manner.

 # Install

 ## Build

 First, you need to [install Golang](https://go.dev/doc/install) in order to be able to compile the project.

 ```
 git clone https://github.com/mcules/Logseq_connector.git
 cd Logseq_connector